kgaughan/dbkit/notes.rst

 To do this right will likely require a daemon thread to occasionally poke the various pools, but for now a reap method will do.

+*Update 2012-04-21:* Turns out that something is needed to mediate connection acquisition between the pool and context.
+This is needed so transactions can work (we announce we want a connection not just when issuing a statement but at the start of every transaction) and so that resources can be released properly if we're not using a connection pool.
+The ideas above still stand for the most part, so I don't feel the need to edit them.

 .. vim:set textwidth=74 et: